 North Carolina is home to a large number of active military, National Guard and Reserves, veterans, and military families, ranking third in the country on this criterion.
 In a recent study, the NC Institute of Medicine noted that 35% of North Carolinians have some relationship to the military.
 The number of reserve component members in the state sum up to 22,000.
+A total of 116,000 are in the active military, while a total of 766,000 are veterans, and 190,896 are dependents of service members.
+Forty-three percent of service member families include children and youth.
+Based on the estimates of 14 percent for PTSD, 14 percent for major depression and 18.5 percent for TBI established in the Rand study cited above, 107,240 would have PTSD, another 107,240 would have major depression and 141,710 would have TBI among the veteran population alone.

-A total of 116,000 are in the active military, while a total of 775,020 are veterans and 190,896 are dependents of service members.
-DMH/DD/SAS serves the needs of the military primarily through the Governor's Working Group on Veterans, Service Members and Their Families, a project that it supports and funds through the SABG.
-The Governor's Working Group promotes evidence-based and best practices in the screening, assessment, and treatment of active duty, National Guard, reservists and veterans who served in the military and their families.
+DMHDDSAS serves the needs of the military primarily through the NC Focus on Service Members, Veterans, and their Families, a project that it supports.
+NC Focus promotes evidencebased and best practices in the screening, assessment, and treatment of active duty, National Guard, reservists, and veterans who served in the military and their families.